-Assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5.
+- in severe cases oligohydramnios and renal dysplasia 2 (assessing the degree of renal dysplasia is difficult antenatally, although some authors believe that significantly increased echogenicity of the kidneys is an indication of poor function 2,5)

-A keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve.
+- keyhole sign may be seen on ultrasound due to the distention of both the bladder and the urethra immediately proximal to the valve

-The bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5.
+- bladder is typically thick-walled and trabeculated with an elongated and dilated posterior urethra (keyhole sign) 5

-The kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5.
-They may also be hyperechoic with loss of the normal corticomedullary differentiation, a manifestation of renal dysplasia 5.
+- kidneys in most cases are hydronephrotic, although it is important to note that in up to 10% of cases they appear normal 5

-Examination of the posterior urethra can be performed longitudinally through the perineum.
-Ideally this is performed during micturition (which may take some patience) at which time the proximal urethra can be seen to dilate 3,5.
-A diameter of more than 6mm is considered abnormal and is highly specific and sensitive to the diagnosis (sensitivity 100%, specificity 89%, positive predictive value 88%) 5.
-Additionally the valve may actually be seen as an echogenic line 5.
+- examination of the posterior urethra can be performed longitudinally through the perineum.
+Ideally, this is performed during micturition (which may take some patience) at which time the proximal urethra can be seen to dilate 3,5.
+Diameter of more than 6 mm is considered abnormal and is highly specific and sensitive to the diagnosis (sensitivity 100%, specificity 89%, positive predictive value 88%) 5

 In some cases high pressure generated during attempted micturition can result in rupture of the collecting system with accumulations of urine in various compartments, including 3,5:

-- intraperitoneal bladder rupture : intraperitoneal fluid, indistinguishable ultrasonographically from ascities
+- intraperitoneal bladder rupture: intraperitoneal fluid, indistinguishable ultrasonographically from ascites

 Voiding cystourethrogram (VCUG)

 Voiding cystourethrogram (VCUG) is the best imaging technique for the diagnosis of posterior urethral valves.
-The diagnosis is best made during the micturition phase in a lateral or oblique views, such that the posterior urethra can be imaged adequately 1,4.
-Findings include 1 :
+The diagnosis is best made during the micturition phase in lateral or oblique views, such that the posterior urethra can be imaged adequately 1,4.
+Findings include 1:

-- dilatation and elongation of the posterior urethra (equivalent of the ultrasonographic keyhole sign)
+- dilatation and elongation of the posterior urethra (the equivalent of the ultrasonographic keyhole sign)